Banking in Spain

 Currencies Direct

-Currencies Direct offer competitive exchange rates to transfer money abroad.
+Currencies Direct offers competitive exchange rates to transfer money abroad.
 Importantly they don’t charge a transfer or administration fee.

-First you need to register and open an account.
-Your money is transferred from your bank account to a Currencies Direct bank account.
+Firstly, you need to register and open an account.
+When you transfer money abroad, your money is transferred from your bank account to a Currencies Direct bank account within the same country.
 Then Currencies Direct transfer an equivalent amount from their overseas account in the country of your destination to your destination account.

 The Currencies Direct website includes various tools to help you save the most on transfers, including a currency converter and rate watch/alert tool.
 They have several offices in Spain, where they’ve been operating since 1999.